2:30 am, 4:00 am, cryotherapy, ice baths, grueling iron sessions. You name it, somebody is doing it.

 The morning routine of superhuman celebrity gods and the fitness gurus who inhabit the domain of Instagram, Facebook and the rest of social media remind us that while we are tucked in our warm blankets, someone else is out there getting a jump on the day.
 They are out there kicking butt and taking names.

-Hey, don’t get me wrong, these pre dawn warriors are definitely doing it.
+Hey, don’t get me wrong, many of these pre dawn warriors are definitely doing it.
 In fact, if it inspires you to get motivated, healthy and fit, go for it!

 As an entrepreneur, athlete and student of longevity science, I hit it hard too and to each their own.
 You have to find out what works for you.
 With so many interesting variants out there, I figured I would toss my routine into the morning mix.
 So here you go.

 The key to my morning routine actually starts the night before.
 It all begins by setting myself up for success ahead of time.
 I track my sleep patterns with my Apple Watch and look to optimize my sleep so I can detect any odd patterns.
 I always put my watch in airplane mode so wifi and cellular is turned off.
 I also installed amber colored light bulbs in my bedside lamps to eliminate blue light as this helps get my body faster into a natural sleep rhythm.
 I grab my foam roller and do a full body routine to get out any muscle kinks to help relax my body.
 After I’m done with that, I place an ice pack on any sore muscles for about 15 minutes.
 The cold has the benefit of reducing some inflammation and elicits a cold response that burns a few extra calories.

 Yes, the cold will wake you up but after it’s done it I feel more relaxed.
 I then drink some electrolytes and call it a night.
 Wake up early?
 No. You won’t see me up for any pre dawn workouts here.
 Maybe occasionally if I can’t sleep but my typical day starts by waking up naturally with no alarm clock about 7:00 am.